Tetrakern/fictioneer/FILTERS.md

 ---

 ### `apply_filters( 'fictioneer_filter_verify_unpublish_access', $authorized, $post_id, $post )`
 Filters the boolean return value of the `fictioneer_verify_unpublish_access()` function.
 By default, this verifies whether the current user has access to unpublished posts (not drafts).
+This will also let scheduled (future) posts pass if the option to make scheduled posts accessible is enabled in the settings.

 **Parameters:**
 * $authorized (boolean) – Whether the current user can access unpublished posts.